ondra-vaic/pcg-rougelike/README.md

 ## Running

+Warning!
+Due to an unresolved bug, the first gradle run will fail.
+Workaround: run it a second time.

 The main Gradle tasks are:
  - `renderPng` - renders the first level into `out/render.png`
  - `playGame` - launches the game on JVM